GLP-1 Medications: Weight Loss, Health Benefits, and How to Choose the Right Option

 2. Non-Medical Use

-As GLP-1 medications gain popularity for weight loss, some individuals without medical indications for their use may seek prescriptions.
 This trend can lead to shortages for patients who need these medications for conditions like type 2 diabetes or obesity-related health issues.

 The off-label use for cosmetic weight loss also raises ethical questions about prioritizing medical necessity over aesthetic goals.